Table of Contents:

 9. Other privacy terms and limits of this policy

 This is a policy.
 There may be additional privacy notices and terms relevant to you depending on the nature of your dealings with us and on our particular businesses.
-For example we may have different or additional privacy terms governing our loyalty programs, or on our corporate website www.vbmglobal.com, and we have separate charters concerning the personal information of our employees.
-There are also separate terms governing the use of our sites and the purchase of products from our sites.
+For example we may have different or additional privacy terms governing our loyalty programs, or on the AOC's corporate website www.olympics.com.au.
+We have separate charters concerning the personal information of our employees and there are also separate terms governing the use of our sites and the purchase of products from our sites.

 10. More information